Vybera-Wallet/0x/README.md

  ```

 - `npm run deploy` - deploy and configure all contracts in ropsten testnet
-- `npm run deploy <network>` - deploy and configure all contracts for some network [NOT IMPLEMENTED]
+- `npm run deploy <network>` - deploy and configure all contracts for some network [NOT IMPLEMENTED].
+Example: 'npm run deploy ropsten', 'npm run deploy mainnet'

 ### Verify deployed contracts